MarketSquare/robotframework-browser/README.md

 There are both unit tests written with pytest and acceptance test written with Robot Framework.
 These can be run manually with `make utest` and `make atest`.
 The tests are also executed in a prepush hook.

+## Running tests in docker container

+Docker container builds a clean install package.
+This can be used to check that builded package works correctly in clean environment without development dependencies.

+1. Build the container `docker build -t rfbrowser .`
+2. Run tests mounted from host machine `docker run -it -v /ABSOLUTEPATH/atest/:/atest rfbrowser robot -d /atest/output /atest`.
+3. See results in `atest/output`

 ## Releasing
 1. Ensure generated code and types are up to date with `make build`